 Graphic designer Timothy Goodman’s bookshelf checks off two boxes at once: It disguises part of the bed and offers a ton of storage.
 High-to-low pieces like this are key because they maintain an open and airy feel.

 The Bamboo Screen

 The quickest way to create a sense of separation is with furniture, specifically folding dividers.
-They can go anywhere (between the bed and the sofa, in front of a clothing rack, next to the dining table) and they’re easy to spice up.
+They can go anywhere (between a bed and a sofa, in front of a clothing rack, next to a dining table) and they’re easy to spice up.
 Sugar and Cloth transformed a simple one from IKEA with a few long strands of colorful yarn.

 The TV Stand